 Rarities on North Ronaldsay

 Past megas that illustrate the island’s potential for attracting headline rarities have included Siberian Blue Robin, Rufous-tailed Robin, Yellow-browed Bunting and Cretzschmar’s Bunting, to name a few of our most famous finds.
 Thanks to its enviable location, North Ronaldsay regularly receives wanderers, including extreme rarities, from all points of the compass: Siberian Thrush, White’s Thrush, Eyebrowed Thrush, Yellow-browed Bunting and a staggering eight Pine Buntings have arrived from the east; 14 Blue-winged Teals, Veery, Yellow-rumped Warbler, Yellow Warbler, Buff-bellied Pipit, Yellow-billed Cuckoo, Dark-eyed Junco and White-throated Sparrow are among the transatlantic wanderers to have reached here from the west; overshooting migrants from the south have included Little Bustard, Squacco Heron, Calandra Lark and Spanish Sparrow; and Brünnich’s Guillemot, Ross’s Gull and Steller’s Eider are among the species that have strayed here from arctic latitudes.
-Given the regularity with which rare birds are found here, it is incredible that the island is yet to add an official first for Britain to its glittering résumé – although those who saw the Pallas’s Rosefinch or the Blue Rock Thrush, both snubbed by BOURC, might feel that we have been hard done by.
+Given the regularity with which rare birds are found here, it is incredible that the island did not add an official first for Britain to its glittering résumé – although those who saw the Pallas’s Rosefinch or the Blue Rock Thrush, both snubbed by BOURC, might feel that we have been hard done by – until the Red-winged Blackbird in 2017.

 For many birders, the real magic of migration hotspots like North Ronaldsay lies in the variety of migrant warblers, chats, thrushes and other songbirds that pass through the island on their annual journeys to and from their breeding grounds.
 These small visitors invariably include rarities amongst their number each year.
 Some of our most frequent such species include Olive-backed Pipit (14 records), Citrine Wagtail (10), Blyth’s Reed Warbler (10), Arctic Warbler (13) and Yellow-breasted Bunting (6).
 Lesser rarities such as Little Bunting, Rustic Bunting and Ortolan Bunting, Pallas’s Warbler, Short-toed Lark and Red-breasted Flycatcher all appear regularly and this is a fantastic place to see Arctic Redpoll in the UK – birds are seen almost every year, often several in a year, and include both subspecies.